What is justification by faith, part 5?

 On the cross, Jesus died because of justice.

-Justification by faith is the marriage of justice and mercy, God giving us the free gift of His righteousness when we receive Jesus Christ as our Savior, Romans 5:17, 6:23, 10:9-10, 13.
+Justification by faith is the marriage of justice and mercy, God giving us the free gift of His perfect righteousness entirely apart from keeping the law, when we receive Jesus Christ as our Savior, Romans 5:17, 6:23, 10:9-10, 13.
 Justification by faith is possible because God Himself paid for our sins on the cross, that's the justice part.
 Jesus' payment of our sin debt perfectly satisfied God's justice, 1 John 2:2, 4:10, because propitiation means that God's justice is perfectly satisfied, Romans 3:25.

 The mercy part is God not giving us what we deserve (hell) and instead, giving us what we do not deserve, mercy, which guarantees us salvation and a home in heaven.
-Paul and God are unmistakably clear that our righteousness is not acceptable to God, Rom 3:1-20.
-God's justice required a sin payment that satisfied God, Rom 3:25.
-Jesus paid that sin payment when He took our place on the cross.
+Paul and God are unmistakably clear that our law keeping, our good works, our righteousness is not acceptable to God, Rom 3:1-20.
+God's justice required a sin payment that satisfied God, Rom 3:25, 1 John 2:2.
+Jesus paid that sin payment and satisfied the just demands of our holy God when He took our place on the cross.

 At the cross I am saved because of mercy.
 Beginning in Romans 3:21ff.,

 Paul explains that God has provided us with a righteousness which completely satisfies God, which we did nothing to earn and which is available to anyone as a free gift from God when we get saved.

 - Has God as its source, Isaiah 45:8

 - Satisfies the justice of God because sin’s penalty is paid in full, Romans 3:25